 Each participant receives his/her own free food package monthly.
-The quantity of each item in the package will vary depending upon the category of the client, but the basic content will be the same for all participants.
+The quantity of each item in the package varies month-to-month.

 - Beans or Peanut Butter

 Over the summer months, Grocery Plus provides participants with farmers’ market vouchers through the Senior Farmers Market Nutrition Program.
 Vouchers are redeemable for produce at participating area farmers markets.
 Of note, Grocery Plus groceries are not prepared.
 To learn more about senior prepared meal service in the District of Columbia, please contact the DC Office on Aging at (202) 724-5626.